Reyniergc/Classic-Arcade-Game-Clone/README.md

 enemies to reaches the water blue zone.
 To win the game the player should reach the blue zone 2 times without collisions with the enemies obstacles.
 When the player win the game appear a modal with information about the number of points and a congratulations text.

-On the other hand the player starts with three lives.
+On the other hand, the player starts with three lives.
 These lives decrease each time the player collisions with an obstacle or also increase if the player gets a random heart that appears randomly.

 **External Frameworks Dependencies:**